 modular canoe seating system

-Access to water-based outdoor recreation such as canoeing is difficult for individuals who have impaired sitting balance.
-The goal of this project is to design a modular universal canoe seating system to provide adequate support for a variety of users.
-This seating system will improve pelvic stability, trunk support and comfort for all paddlers.
-It will be designed to be suitable for use with commercial canoes used by rental, outfitting and instructional programs.
-The system will be adjustable and modular to accommodate a wide range of individuals.
-It will include a basic seating system with pelvis and low back support suitable for all users, and extended support(s) for users without independent sitting skills.
+Access to water-based outdoor recreation, such as canoeing, is difficult for individuals who have impaired sitting balance.
+The goal of this project was to design a modular universal canoe seating system in order to provide adequate support for a variety of users.
+This seating system would improve pelvic stability, trunk support, and comfort for all paddlers.
+It was to be designed to be suitable for use with commercial canoes used by rental, outfitting, and instructional programs.
+The system would be adjustable and modular to accommodate a wide range of individuals.
+Furthermore, it would include a basic seating system with pelvis and low back support suitable for all users, and extended support(s) for users without independent sitting skills.

 A concept prototype for a modular canoe seating system has been designed.
 The concept system is modular to provide different amounts and locations of support.
 The concept system consists of: